How to Change a Tire in 7 Easy Steps

 Used cars can be tricky because the tools could have been removed or broken.
 That just makes a bad day worse.
 Before purchasing a previously owned vehicle, make sure the tools are included and in good condition.

-By getting all of the tools prepared, it’s sort of like mise en place for cooking — I like having everything within reach and planned out.
+Getting all of the tools prepared, it’s sort of like mise en place for cooking—I like having everything within reach and planned out.

 Step 3: Loosen the Lug Nuts